A Bayesian theory of market impact: A Bayesian market maker

 of the price difference $\Delta p_\tau=p_\tau-p_0$, because conditioning on the start of the meta-order introduces a constant term due to market impact (see Appendix~\ref{app:sril}).
 This is a prediction that can be tested in empirical analysis.

-Eqs.~(\ref{ptxi}) and~(\ref{Epterf}) assume that $\phi(v)$ has a finite limit for $v\to 0$.
+The derivation of the square-root law outlined above holds under considerably more general conditions than those assumed so far.
 Fig.~\ref{fig:SRILprior} shows that the leading behaviour in Eq.~(\ref{Epterf}) holds generally for any prior with $\phi(v)\sim v^{k-1}$ with $k>0$, as shown in Appendix~\ref{app:prior}\footnote{Zarinelli {\em et al}~\cite{zarinelli2015beyond} estimate that the distribution of the participation rate $\nu$ has a power law distribution with exponent $\kappa\simeq 0.864$.}.
-The square-root law indeed holds when the volume of individual orders is drawn from a distribution with finite second moment and/or in the presence of short range auto-correlations in the orders of noise traders (see Appendix~\ref{app:vol}).
+The square-root law holds as long as the volume of individual orders is drawn from a distribution with finite second moment and/or in the presence of short range auto-correlations in the orders of noise traders (see Appendix~\ref{app:vol}).